Your data privacy

 This means, information cannot be related to a person anymore.
 Identification must be irreversible.
-There may not be any identification features which allow identification.
+There may not be any identification features that allow identification.

 It means personal data can no longer be attributed to a specific data subject without the use of additional information.
 It is ensured that personal data cannot possibly be attributed to an identified or identifiable natural person.

 During the entire data-lifecycle, recording of all processing of personal data is ensured.
-Accesses and storage location are secured.
-In that manner, Advaisor AG can enhance transparency and comply with its regulatory obligations.
+Accesses and storage locations are secured.
+In that manner, advaisor AG can enhance transparency and comply with its regulatory obligations.

-Every person or corporation interacting with Advaisor AG that is not a corporation or employee of Advaisor AG.
-Third party includes external corporations, particularly controller or processors.
+Every person or corporation interacting with advaisor AG that is not a corporation or employee of advaisor AG.
+Third-party includes external corporations, particularly controllers or processors.